Stay Unique, Stay Efficient: Preserving Model Personality in Multi-Task Merging: Experiments

 \textbf{Effectiveness of each component in DTS. } Our method is composed of three key components: decomposition, thresholding, and scaling.
-As shown in Table~{12} of the supplementary material, without decomposition, storing task-specific information would require significant extra memory, although it would not affect performance.
-To demonstrate the effectiveness of thresholding and scaling, we conducted an ablation study, with results presented in Table~{13} of the supplementary material.
+As shown in Table~\ref{ablation}, without decomposition, storing task-specific information would require significant extra memory.
+To demonstrate the effectiveness of thresholding and scaling, we conducted an ablation study, with results presented in Table~\ref{ablation} and Table~\ref{Ablation} of the supplementary material.
 Compared to simple binarization, our thresholding approach yields an accuracy improvement of approximately 2\%.
 Increasing the number of thresholding groups to eight would double the storage cost while providing virtually no additional performance gain.
 Additionally, without the scaling strategy, model performance drops to around 5\%.
-These results underscore the efficiency and effectiveness of each component in our method.
+These results underscore the effectiveness of each component in our method.

+\textbf{Reconstruction Efficiency.} The reconstruction operation defined in Eq.~ (\ref{reconstruction}) is executed only once upon task switching, strictly conditioned on the task ID.
+Crucially, the reconstructed weights are cached for all subsequent forward passes.
+Therefore, DTS introduces absolutely no additional FLOPs or latency during the inference phase.
+To evaluate the switching overhead, we compare our reconstruction cost against the standard practice of loading rank-1 LoRA weights.
+As detailed in Table~\ref{Efficiency}, our method demonstrates a highly favorable trade-off.
+In return, it unlocks substantial performance gains, boosting average accuracy by 21.71\%, 12.25\%, and 3.77 \% on the respective backbones.
+This demonstrates that our approach can facilitate robust model merging and dynamic adaptation without compromising deployment efficiency.